 - 1. Conduct the four-factor analysis prior to advertising for application public hearing. - 2.
 If the four-factor analysis revels there are 1,000 or more LEP persons, or 5 percent or more LEP persons in the eligible population in the jurisdiction or among current beneficiaries, the applicant will provide appropriate language assistance by: - a.
-Translating all vital documents; - Posting notices of application public hearings in areas frequented by LEP persons of the threshold population(s) in the language(s) spoken; and - c.
+Translating all vital documents; - b.
+Posting notices of application public hearings in areas frequented by LEP persons of the threshold population(s) in the language(s) spoken; and - c.
 Providing translation services at public hearings, if requested to do so by LEP persons. - 3.
-If the four-factor analysis reveals there are less than 50 LEP persons but 5 percent or more LEP persons in the eligible population in the jurisdiction or among current beneficiaries, the applicant will provide appropriate language assistance by: - Posting notices of application public hearings in areas frequented by LEP persons of the threshold population(s) in the language(s) spoken; and - b.
+If the four-factor analysis reveals there are less than 50 LEP persons but 5 percent or more LEP persons in the eligible population in the jurisdiction or among current beneficiaries, the applicant will provide appropriate language assistance by:

+- a.
+Posting notices of application public hearings in areas frequented by LEP persons of the threshold population(s) in the language(s) spoken; and - b.
 Providing translation services at public hearings, if requested to do so by LEP persons. - 4.
 If the four-factor analysis reveals there are less than 50 LEP persons and less than 5 percent LEP persons in the eligible population in the jurisdiction or among current beneficiaries, the applicant will provide appropriate language assistance by providing translation services at public hearings, if requested to do so by LEP persons.

 If a LAP is required, the Recipient's LAP will include certifications that LAP has been developed, adopted, and will be implemented for all CDBG-funded projects.
-The Recipient's LAP will include an identification of all LEP populations exceeding 1,000 or five percent of total jurisdiction population, whichever is less, the identification of materials to be made available to LEP persons, and the identification of any other translation services which may be necessary.
-Recipients will be monitored for implementation of their LAPs evaluate their effectiveness and to make any needed changes.
+The Recipient's LAP will include an identification of all LEP populations exceeding 1,000 or five percent of total jurisdiction population, whichever is less, the identification of materials to be made available to LEP persons, the means by which the materials will be made available to LEP persons, and the identification of any other translation services which may be necessary.
+Recipients will be monitored for implementation of their LAPs

+All agencies receiving federal funds through DLG will report annually on services provided to LEP persons.
+Agencies will review their respective plans each year to evaluate their effectiveness and to make any needed changes.
 DLG will assist agencies in finding appropriate translation resources, and disseminate translated federal program notices, brochures, posters and other documents.
 DLG will monitor the delivery of any required language assistance on an ongoing basis.
 It will review the LAP, evaluate the effectiveness of its implementation, and update the LAP, on an annual basis, in order to ensure continued responsiveness to community needs.
 The LAP evaluation will consist of: